DigneZzZ/docker-sh/README.md

 # docker-sh
-Docker &amp; Docker-compose installation script on linux: Debian 10,11, Ubuntu 20.04,22.04
+This is <b>UNIVERSAL</b> Docker &amp; Docker-compose installation script on linux: Debian 10,11, Ubuntu 20.04,22.04

 These shell-script install on your linux Docker & Docker-compose for easy-way.